Katello/katello.org/docs/user_guide/disconnected/index.md

 ### Importing

 Importing (step 3) can be done in one of two ways.
-The first way is to make the export available via HTTP to the importing Satellite instance.
-Simply put the export in `/var/www/pub/export`.
-After that, edit your CDN location from the manifest import page to point to "http://localhost/export/path/to/export" and the Red Hat Repos page will then work as expected, using your exported data.
+The first way is to make the export available via HTTP to the importing Katello instance.
+Simply put the export in `/var/www/html/pub/export`, either via copy or symlink.
+After that, edit your CDN location from the manifest import page to point to "http://<hostname>/export/path/to/export" and the Red Hat Repos page will then work as expected, using your exported data.
+Please be sure to use 'http' and not 'https' when altering the CDN url.
+Katello by default only supports the CA certificate for `cdn.redhat.com`.
+This is a [known limitation](http://projects.theforeman.org/issues/16392) that will be addressed in a future version.

 The second way is to perform a repository sync via hammer, specifiying the source location.
 Please see the `hammer repository sync` command for more